vonvoo/docs/docs/source/communication.rst

 * Open-Source
 * Cross-Platform
-* Fully encrypted, including metadata (does not capture to whom you talk, and when)
+* Fully encrypted, protecting metadata (does not capture to whom you talk, and when - all the others capture these)
 * Advocates for user privacy

 |logo_signal| Install